ahmedOmuharram/daily-pennsylvanian-basic-scraper/README.md

 This modification allows the scraper to extract the text content from the first multimedia link element it finds on the multimedia page.

+## Schedule Explanation
+The original cron expression "0 20 * * *" means the job will run every day at 8:00 PM (20:00), because "0" indicates the 0th minute and "20" the 20th hour of the day, with wildcards for the day, month, and weekday.

+The updated

 ## Template README
 Git scraping helps create an audit trail capturing snapshots of data over time.
 It leverages Git's version control and a continuous integration's scheduling capabilities to regularly scrape sites and save data without needing to manage servers.